cultuurnet/stoplight-docs-authentication/docs/Overview.md

 - ❌ Not suitable for frontend applications
 - ✅ Suitable for backend applications
 - ⏱ Expires, but can be renewed automatically
+- 🔐 Secure, used by APIs that work with private information and/or write access

 ### User access tokens